kimberlythegeek/intro-to-cs/README.md

 The function starts at `x_0`.
 It then applies Newton’s method.
 It ends when it finds a root `x` such that the absolute value of f(x) is less than `epsilon`, i.e. f(x) is close enough to zero.
 It returns the root it found as a float.

+_________________________

+>*Again I made a program that will run until the user chooses to exit.
+I also added a program that simply prints out a polynomial.
+The instructor's program requires the user to input the coefficients of a polynomial in the **reverse** order that they would normally be written.
+This is done so that, in his program, he can figure out the exponent of x based on the coefficient's index in the tuple.
+I wrote my program such that the user can input it in a more logical order, one that accommodates how humans think about polynomials.*

+>*The format that the instructor requires for this class is just declarations of functions.
+I assume that he has his own program he runs to test these functions.
+However, since I don't have interaction with the teacher, I wrote my program to both declare and utilize the functions.
+For now the function declarations and the main program are in the same file.*

+>*The instructor requires the use of tuples in his assignment.
+I originally wrote my program to use tuples, but because tuples are immutable, I changed it to use lists instead.
+This is so I can take the derivative of a polynomial and return a new list, minus the x^0 element.
+I also separated the calculations (`evaluate_poly`, `compute_derivative`, `compute_root`) and the output of the results (`print_evaluation`, `print_derivative`, `print_root`) into separate functions, so that the calculate methods `return` a value which can be used in other parts of the program.*

+>*I also used a list to keep track of each guess.
+I did this so that I can more easily reference each guess by its subscript index.
+If it is possible to dynamically name variables by concatenating other variables (naming each new guess x_i, where i is the iteration) and also referencing them using concatenation, I haven't figured out how yet.*

 ## Part 2 - Hangman